-Every sixth year of the affordability period, the owner agent must perform an income recertification for each low-income household and receive third-party documentation to support that certification.
+Every sixth year of the Period of Affordability, the owner agent must perform an income recertification for each low-income household and receive third-party documentation to support that certification.
 In other years, the owner agent may accept the household's self-certification of income.
-For example, a HOME project is closed out and begins its affordability period in 2023.
+For example, a HOME project is closed out and begins its Period of Affordability in 2023.
 2023 is Year 1.
 2028 is Year 6.
 In 2028, all tenants must have a full income recertification using source documentation as verification.